a1383n/secure-proxy/README.md

 > [!CAUTION]
 >
 > The responsibility for using this program lies with the user.
 In some countries, including Iran, using proxies to bypass internet censorship is illegal.
-Users must ensure their use of cureProxy complies with all applicable laws.
+Users must ensure their use of ScureProxy complies with all applicable laws.

 ## Table of Contents